 Travel speeds greatly influence the chances of surviving a crash, whatever the cause of the collision.

 The risk of being involved in a crash resulting in injury in a 60 km/hr speed zone doubles with every 5 km/hr increase in driving speed above the limit.
 This means travelling at 65 km/hr in a 60 km/h speed zone doubles the chance of having a crash resulting in injury.
 Travelling at 70 km/h increases the chance of crashing by 4 times and travelling at 80 km/hr increases this chance by 32 times.

 Research shows that dropping three to five kilometres an hour on average travel speed could see an 18 per cent decrease in fatalities in urban areas and a 9 per cent decrease across the state.

 Pedestrians also stand to benefit with a recent study showing that 32 per cent of pedestrians killed would have survived if the vehicle was travelling five kilometres slower, and one in 10 would have not been hit at all.

-For more information, contact your closest Road Safety Advisor or download the Safe Speed Promise information using the download form.
+For more information, contact your closest Regional Road Safety Advisor or download the Safe Speed Promise information by visiting the Tools and Resources page and completing the online form.